jhamlet/curriculum-vitae/README.md

   * **Key architect and lead developer** for the TVUI **Search** user experience.

-      - Took our new **Falcor document model, and UI components, to _new limits_**, and truly embraced the **Functional Reactive paradigm**, to represent the video results as a grid.
+      - Took the **Falcor document model, and UI components, to _new limits_**, and truly embraced the **Functional Reactive paradigm**, to represent the video results as a grid.

   * **Created the nodejs build tools that build every TVUI experience** across the hundreds of devices, features, configurations, resolutions, languages, locales, and A/B tests.

       - **Reduced developer re-build time to almost _zero_** from an average of 40 seconds.

       - **For over three years it has met the challenge** of the rapidly evolving needs of TVUI's growing device coverage, developer needs, and the product goals of Netflix.

   * **Evangelized best practices** in i18n development throughout the company to ensure Netflix could meet the challenge of